 This easy recipe for Traeger grilled chicken thighs is the best for bone-in, skin-on chicken thighs.
 Use it for any wood pellet grill.

 SO many people love these smoked chicken thighs…and for good reason!
 They’re juicy, flavorful and super tender.
 But, when I’m craving a fast meal, sometimes smoking meat for a long time doesn’t quite fit into my schedule.
+If you’re looking for a SUPER fast way to use up chicken thighs, my sheet pan dinner recipe video is below.
+Enjoy!

 There are a few important things to know when you’re grilling chicken thighs that are bone-in and skin-on that are really important, no matter what grill you’re using.
+I prefer bone-in skin on chicken thighs to boneless skinless chicken thighs ANY day.
+They have more flavor and you absorb so many nutrients by cooking something on the bone.
+Plus, toddlers love eating meat off the bone.
+My little girly girl unleashes her inner carnivore when I serve meat on the bone, lol.

 A marinade is important